richardjonyo/data-engineering-zoomcamp/README.md

    **Note**: The transformations made were the selection of certain columns and creation of new ones (time differences, Month, Year).
 It is known that tables with less than 1 GB don't show significant improvement with partitioning and clustering; doing so in a small table could even lead to increased cost due to the additional metadata reads and maintenance needed for these features (or) the processing data clustered and with out clustered is same for small data

 As of 20-Mar-2023, the dataset has a size of ~ 260 MB, thus I only performed transformations such as adding new variables, and not partitioning and clustering.

+## Dashboard

+Analytics was done using looker studios which pulls data from Big Querys.
+Link to the dashboard:

+A preview of the dashboard can also be seen below:

+## Good to have in the future

+    Data freshness would be a consideration in the production environment with data coming in daily.
+    Prefect and dbt job scheduling would also be a consideration in production.